Understanding the Spirit-filled life.

 The Holy Spirit is a major part of your Christian life.
 Let’s look at some of His roles and see why He is so important.

 The Holy Spirit convicted you of your sin and your need for Christ (John 16:8-11).
 The Bible explains that without the Holy Spirit’s help, people think Christianity is foolish (1 Corinthians 1:18).
 Those around you may think it’s crazy you’ve made such a commitment to Christ!
 You don’t see it that way at all because the Holy Spirit has revealed the wonder of a life in Christ to you.

 The Holy Spirit gave you new life.
 Flesh gives birth only to flesh, Jesus said.
 It takes the Holy Spirit to give a spiritual birth (John 3:6).
 And it is through that Spirit that God’s love was poured into your heart (Romans 5:5).
-The Holy Spirit also provides an inner witness (an assurance) that you are a Christian (Romans 8:16).
+The Holy Spirit also provides an inner assurance that you are a Christian (Romans 8:16).

-The Holy Spirit is a teacher and enabler.
+The Holy Spirit is your teacher.
 He leads you to the truth of God’s Word.
-He illuminates the Bible so you are able to understand and apply its truth (John 16:13,14).
-He gives power and spiritual effectiveness in your witnessing (Acts 1:8).
-He intercedes for you before the Father when you feel like you don’t know what or how to pray (Romans 8:26,27).
+He explains the Bible so you are able to understand and apply its truth (John 16:13,14).
+He speaks to people’s hearts as you tell them about Jesus (Acts 1:8).
+He speaks for you before the Father when you feel like you don’t know what or how to pray (Romans 8:26,27).

 The Holy Spirit was sent by Christ to enable you to live the Christian life!
 As Paul wrote, “…the Spirit of Him who raised Jesus from the dead is living in you” (Romans 8:11).
 The Christian life is possible only with the power of the Holy Spirit.